South Carolina schools will remain closed through the month of April

-COLUMBIA, S.C. – Gov. McMaster and South Carolina Superintendent of Education Molly Spearman said on Tuesday South Carolina’s schools will remain closed for the duration of the month of April.
+COLUMBIA, SC (WBTW)- – Gov. McMaster and South Carolina Superintendent of Education Molly Spearman said on Tuesday South Carolina’s schools will remain closed for the duration of the month of April.

 “At this time, students, parents, and families should plan for South Carolina’s schools to remain closed through the month of April,” they wrote in a joint statement.